 Elistair is a French and US-based company founded in 2014.
 Elistair is a market leader in tethered drones supplying both DIY and Integrated systems.
-They have over 300 customers worldwide using their specialized tethered drone systems, and Elistair has won several awards and competitions in France and The United States.
+They have over 300 customers worldwide using their specialized tethered drone systems, and Elistair tethered drone has won several awards and competitions in France and The United States.

 Hoverfly Technologies is a Florida based company.
 Hoverfly was founded in 2010 and has a long and proven history of innovative and first-to-market technologies, including the first tethered-power sUAS (the LiveSky™), the first optionally tether-powered free-flying drone (the BigSky™), and the first power-tether kit for consumer drones.
 Hoverfly designs and manufactures tether-powered aerial drones and third-party power tether kits.

 Drone Aviation Corp. was founded in 2014, and recently merged with ComSovereign Corp. and is based in Florida.
-Drone Aviation designs, develops, markets, and sells specialized tethered aerial monitoring and communications platforms serving national defense and security customers for use in applications including intelligence, surveillance, and reconnaissance (“ISR”) and communications.
+Drone Aviation designs, develops, markets, and sells specialized tethered aerial monitoring and communications platforms serving national defense and security customers for use in situational awareness applications including intelligence, surveillance, and reconnaissance (“ISR”) and communications.

 CyPhy Works, founded in 2008, recently rebranded as Aria Insights.
 The new company focuses on utilizing artificial intelligence and machine learning to help analyze data collected by drones.
-Aria will build upon CyPhy’s tethered drone data collection system, to help pull information in dangerous situations from oil tankers and pipelines to natural disasters.
+Aria will build upon CyPhy’s tethered flight data collection system, to help pull information in dangerous situations from oil tankers and pipelines to natural disasters.

 The many benefits of a tethered drone system include:

-Secure data: The tether means secure communications, unjammable and immune to interference.
+Secure data: The tether means secure communications, unjammable, and immune to interference.